unfoldingWord-box3/simple-text-editor-app/README.md

 An installation option will be presented by web browsers that support this PWA's, such as Brave, Opera, Vivaldi, MS Edge, Google Chrome, other Chromium-based web browsers, and Safari.
 Firefox support is available through [Progressive Web Apps for Firefox](https://addons.mozilla.org/en-US/firefox/addon/firefoxpwa/).

 Icons indicating progressive web app download availability differ by browser, though tend to have a plus sign in them and tend to be on the top row of the browser next to the web address.
-A mousever will indicate that an app is available, and a click will provide an opportunity to install.
+A mouseover will indicate that an app is available, and a click will provide an opportunity to install.